-It remains difficult to accurately count AQAP's membership--some experts estimate a few hundred individuals.
-Financing for the al-Qaeda network as a whole, according to U.S. officials, comes from sources that include bank robberies, kidnappings, drug proceeds, and phony charities.
-A December 2009 classified memo from Secretary of State Hillary Clinton indicated donors in Saudi Arabia were "the most significant source" of funding to Sunni terrorist groups (NYT), including al-Qaeda.
+Financing for the al-Qaeda network, according to U.S. officials, comes from sources such as bank robberies, kidnappings, drug proceeds, and phony charities.
+A December 2009 classified memo from Secretary of State Hillary Clinton indicated donors in Saudi Arabia were "the most significant source" of funding to Sunni terrorist groups, including al-Qaeda.

 Yemen's Troubled Landscape

 Yemen faces ongoing political and economic challenges that will shape the threat posed by AQAP in the coming years.
 One of the poorest Arab countries, Yemen had a poverty rate of 54.5 percent in 2012, the World Bank estimates.
 Rapid population growth has heightened pressure on natural resources—especially water—and public services.
 Unemployment is rampant.